 Birds of New Guinea: Including Bismarck Archipelago and Bougainville - Phil Gregory (2017), Lynx Edicions.
-[Unfortunately, there is only a hardback version of this book, and it might now be out of print according to some book seller websites].
+[The second edition is due to be published in late 2025].

 Birds of New Guinea - Thane K Pratt and Bruce M Beehler (2014), Princeton University Press, 2nd Edition.